mscherer/ansible-role-middleman_builder/README.md

 using rsync as rsync_user on www.example.org, copying in /var/www/html.

-The script will not sync if build failed, and will not send email (that's on the TODO list, see end of the file)
+The script will not sync if build failed, and will not send email (that's on the TODO list, see end of the file).
+Nevertheless, failures caught by Cron can be sent to an email address if specified by `cron_error_email`; if you setup multiple builders using the same UNIX user, then beware only the latest email defined will be taken into account.

 # Handling multiple repositories